Jarzka/MertaScript2/README.md

 ### players.json

-This file defines the (BOT) player names who play in the game and whose actions should be commented individually.
-Alias names are also supported, so that a specific player can be recognized with a different name.
+This file defines the bot player names who play in the game and whose actions should be commented individually.
+Alias names are also supported, so that a specific player can be recognized by multiple names.

-Good to know:
+The names listed in this file should match the bot player names listed in the game, i.e. you should configure your game to use custom bot names.

+### Defining bots in Counter-Strike: Global Offensive

+In **Counter-Strike: Global Offensive**, the bot player names can be modified easily on the server using a file named **botprofile.db**.

+### Renaming bots in Counter-Strike 2

+> [!NOTE]
+> Valve has disabled custom bot names in Counter-Strike 2 on 14 December, 2023.
+This guideline does not work anymore.

-In **Counter-Strike 2**, BOT player names are hardcoded in the game, but their display name can be changed by modifying the translation files included in the game (`game/csgo/resource`).
-These files are client-based, i.e. every player needs to change them locally (and probably re-change after every game update).
+In **Counter-Strike 2**, bot player names are hardcoded in the game, but their display name can be changed by modifying the translation files included in the game (`game/csgo/resource`).
+These files are **client-based**, i.e. every player needs to change them locally (and probably re-change after every game update).

-In practice, this means that when a BOT player is added in the game, their hardcoded name appears in the game log files, but their display name (the name that a player sees in the game) can be something else.
+In practice, this means that when a bot player is added in the game, their hardcoded name appears in the game's log files, but their display name in the game can be changed locally.

-In **Counter-Strike: Global Offensive**, the BOT player names seen in the log files and in the game should be same, so alias names are not needed.